ImageMagick/MagickCache/README.md

 Note, the image identifier is an IRI composed of `project/type/resource-path`.
 In this example, the project is `movies`, type is `image`, and the resource path is `mission-impossible/cast/rebecca-ferguson`.
 The path uniquely identifies a resource.
 Two different images cannot be stored with the same resource path.
 Instead use something like `mission-impossible/cast/20210508-rebecca-ferguson-1` and `mission-impossible/cast/20210508-rebecca-ferguson-2`.

-Now, set a resource key and the time to live to 2 days.
+Now, set a resource passkey and the time to live to 2 days.
 Anytime after 1 day, the image will automatically expire with the `expire` function.
-To get, expire, or delete the image, you will need to use the same cache key.
+To get, expire, or delete the image, you will need to use the same resource passkey.

 ```
 $ magick-cache -passkey passkey.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

 Where `passkey.txt` contains your resource key.
-Don't forget your resource key.
-Without it, you will not be able to get, list, delete or expire your content.
+Don't forget your resource passkey.
+Without it, you will be unable to get, identify, expire, or delete your content.

-The resource key ensures only you and the cache owner can access your image.
+The resource passkey ensures only you and the cache owner can access your image.
 To prevent the cache owner from viewing its content, scramble it with:

 ```
 $ magick-cache -passkey passkey.txt -passphrase passphrase.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

 Note, blobs and metadata are stored in the cache in plaintext.
+To prevent snooping, scramble its content before you store it in the cache.

 ## Get content from the Magick Cache